cs207group9/cs207-FinalProject/README.md

 ## Contribution

-We acknowledge that out version is perfectible and we strongly encourage our users to make new suggestions.
+We acknowledge that our version is perfectible and we strongly encourage our users to make new suggestions.

 If a user wants to contribute to our package, contribution is possible by following these steps: